Faial Island: Economy

-Faial's early economic growth was propelled by cultivation and processing of woad, a blue-coloured dye produced from the plant Isatis tinctoria.
-It was the only source for blue dye until the end of the 16th century when Portuguese trade routes started bringing indigo from the Far East.
-Economic and population growth was also spearheaded by many legends of tin and silver, perpetuated by members of the Portuguese court.
+Faial's early economic growth was propelled by the cultivation and processing of woad, a blue-coloured dye produced from the plant Isatis tinctoria.
+It was the only source for blue dye until the end of the 16th century, when Portuguese trade routes started bringing indigo from the Far East.
+Economic and population growth was also spearheaded by legends of tin and silver perpetuated by members of the Portuguese court.

-The economy of the island generated some prosperity until 1957, when the Capelinhos Volcano erupted in the western part of the island, reactivating emigration to North America, supported by promises of aid made by Massachusetts senator John F. Kennedy to the affected populations.
+The island economy experienced a degree of prosperity until 1957, when the Capelinhos Volcano erupted in the western part of the island, reactivating emigration to North America, encouraged by promises of aid made by Massachusetts senator John F. Kennedy to the affected populations.

-The main agricultural resources of the island are potatoes, cereals, fruits, and wines, along with cattle (which makes up its dairy and meat industry).
-The city of Horta is the centre of commerce and services of the island.
+The main agricultural commodities of the island are potatoes, cereals, fruits, and wines, along with cattle (which make up its dairy and meat industry).
+The city of Horta is the centre of commerce and services on the island.

 In the 1970s, after the Carnation Revolution, Portugal experienced economic growth, and an airport was opened; with it, tourists came.
-After Portugal's entry into the European Economic Community (EEC), the standard of living rapidly grew and today the population generally prospers.
+After Portugal entered into the European Economic Community (EEC), the standard of living rapidly grew and today the population is generally prosperous.

 Architecture

-Faial is a tourist destination with a rich collection of historical, natural and modern attractions that bring yachts, cruise ships, tourist groups and naturalists to the hills and streets of the island.
+Faial is a tourist destination with a rich collection of historical, natural, and modern attractions that bring yachts, cruise ships, tourist groups, and naturalists to the hills and towns of the island.
 Apart from several hotels and bed & breakfasts scattered throughout the parishes, the visitor seeking sun will likely travel to the black sand beaches of Praia de Almoxarife, Conceição and Porto Pim, as well as the rock pools scattered along the coast.
-Varadouro is one such place, known for its warmer waters, micro-climate, summer cottages and complicated salt-water pools open to the ocean.
+Varadouro is one such place, known for its warmer waters, micro-climate, summer cottages, and extensive salt-water pools open to the ocean.